Trajectory Optimization for Unknown Maneuvering Target Tracking with Bearing-only Measurements: Trajectory Optimization for Unknown Target Tracking

+where $w_p > 0$ is the penalty weight.
 The overall GBT framework is summarized in Algorithm \ref{Overall}, which includes sampling, target tracking, trajectory optimization and trajectory following.
 Through the GBT framework with learning-based target tracking and trajectory optimization, the AUV can achieve efficient tracking for an unknown maneuvering target.

+\begin{remark} In the prediction step, the complexity of hyperparameters optimization in each iteration is $\mathcal{O}(N^3)$ where $N \leq N_c$, and the complexity of the posterior prediction is $\mathcal{O}(nN^3)$ \citep{williams2006gaussian, alvarez2008sparse}.
+In the optimization step, the unconstrained NLP can be solved using the gradient descent method, whose complexity is $\mathcal{O}(Lp)$ in each iteration and $L = \Theta(pn_c)$ is the exact asymptotic order.
+With the bounded complexity in each iteration, the maximum solving time can be decreased by setting a lower maximum solving iteration and the average solving efficiency can be improved by tuning tolerance \citep{mattingley2012cvxgen}.
+According to computing abilities, we can tune these parameters to ensure that the overall computing time does not exceed the minimum real-time requirement. \end{remark}